OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 ```

 ## Special Features
-i've added some extra features to this interpreter to help de-buging programs. its my code after all
+I've added some extra features to this interpreter to help de-bugging programs. it's my code after all
 note that these commands are made for you to use IN the code

 ```